jennhamrick/deep-render/README.md

 Detailed documentation will be added shortly.

-Example usages will be available as well.
+(Example usages will be available as well)

 --